gazoland/banking-application/README.md

 The purpose of this project is to build a banking system with an online banking web application where bank clients and bank employees can manage client's accounts and cards.

+* This is a work in progress project.
+A proper web browser front-end is currently being developed.
 ## Application Requirements

 ### Bank Clients